 TELL OTHERS ABOUT YOUR GOAL – friends, family and/ or colleagues.

 Making a public commitment makes us more likely to stick to our goals, less likely to slip back into old habits and also gain support from those we have included.

-Remind yourself of the benefits associated with achieving your goals: having an objective check list of how things will be better once you have obtained your aim.
+associated with achieving your goals: having an objective check list of how things will be better once you have obtained your aim.

 Focus on the positive benefits of realising your goals.

 Look at your 2 GOALS again from Activity 1.